Bunny-C0DER/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A python codealong project with the help of a course by Jose Portilla on Udemy.
+A python project created with the help of knowledge about Python code given by a Jose Portilla's course on Udemy.